CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ## **Experience Point Awards**

 In this section of the adventure, XP is granted for overcoming monsters, as in parts 2 and 3.
 However, XP rewards for monsters are not explicitly provided in the encounter descriptions.
 Instead, each monster's XP value is indicated in its stat block (refer to appendix B).
 Players calculate the award by summing the values of the monsters they conquer.
-Additional XP awards and the rationale for them are described in the text under the "Awarding Experience Points" heading.
+Additional XP awards and the rationale for them are described in the text under the "Awarding Skill & Destiny Points" heading.

 ## **Wandering Monsters**